jafb727/ReactWebpackFromScratch/README.md

 ## Installation

 This project is hosted in GitHub.
 To install it you will need to clone using this URL: https://github.com/jafb727/ReactWebpackFromScratch.git.
-After that run "npm i" or "yarn" command in a new terminal window.
+After cloning, run "npm i" or "yarn" command in a new terminal window.

 ## Usage